Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 16 Januari 2026 23.41.26 UTC
+- WIB: Sabtu, 17 Januari 2026 00.33.55 UTC
-- WITA: Sabtu, 17 Januari 2026 00.41.26 UTC
+- WITA: Sabtu, 17 Januari 2026 01.33.55 UTC
-- WIT: Sabtu, 17 Januari 2026 01.41.26 UTC
+- WIT: Sabtu, 17 Januari 2026 02.33.55 UTC

 Kutipan Inspiratif:
-"Life is like a steering wheel, it only takes one small move to change your entire direction."
+"Not all of us can do great things.
+But we can do small things with great love."

-Kategori: motivational
+Kategori: inspirational